patwii/petanque-academy/docs/en/education/nutrition/index.md

 ## Key Takeaway

 > Your brain is your most important tool in pétanque.
 Feed it stable fuel, not roller coaster energy.
+And practice your nutrition just like you practice your throw - repetition builds comfort and reliability.

 Focus on protein, healthy fats, and staying hydrated.
-Avoid sugar spikes.
-Your concentration, composure, and steady hands will thank you.
+Avoid sugar spikes. **Most importantly: make your competition-day nutrition your everyday nutrition.** Your body needs practice to perform at its best.

+**Remember:** You wouldn't show up to a tournament with a throwing technique you've never practiced.
+Don't show up with a nutrition strategy you've never practiced either.